-- 1. Retained Grade 3 students may be recommended for mid-year promotion based on satisfactory performance on the Scholastic Reading Inventory Spring Lexile Score equivalent to an FCAT Grade 4, Level 2: an SRI assessment that is > 414 (Nov.
+- 1. Retained Grade 3 students may be recommended for mid-year promotion based on satisfactory performance on the Scholastic Reading Inventory and / FAIRor Spring Lexile Score equivalent to an FCAT Grade 4, Level 2: an SRI and / or FAIR assessment that is > 414 (Nov.
 2) to > 431 (Dec.
 1) Lexile level. - 2.
 These students may be recommended for promotion to Grade 4 at any time from November 1 until the last school day of the first semester.